sy2002/ai-playground/analog/README.md

 flag `SOFTWARE_ONLY` to `True`.

-When doing so, we advise you to also set `PERFORM_CALIBRATION` to `True` as this yields much better results on OpenAI Gym's simulation and you should set `SINGLE_STEP_LEARNING` to `False` as single step learning is just a means of compensating the slowness of the Python script in the "real world realm" of analog computers.
+When doing so, we advise you to also set `PERFORM_CALIBRATION` to `True` as this yields much better results on OpenAI Gym's simulation.

 #### Reinforcement Learning: Q-Learning